-There is no Remote Desktop in Windows 10 Home.
-Since it was for home usage, Microsoft removed some features from Windows 10 home like group policy editor gpedit.msc and remote desktop RDP.
+There is no Remote Desktop feature in Windows 11 and 10 Home edition.
+Since it is for home usage, Microsoft removed some features from Windows Home, like the Group Policy Editor (gpedit.msc) and remote desktop (RDP).
 These features are only available in the Pro and Enterprise editions.

 Technology firms tend to reserve a few features for their premium offerings.
-Microsoft Windows 10 is no exception.
-Windows 10 Pro has more features than Windows 10 Home has but the former is also a costlier choice.
+The Microsoft Windows operating system is no exception.
+Windows 11 Pro has more features than the Windows Home edition, but the latter is also a costlier choice.
 The Home version has enough features for everyday users.

 Remote Desktop is used for two reasons: